History and About Us

 The Garrison Institute on Aging (GIA) is the keystone of the TTUHSC initiative to help seniors successfully approach and extend the years of quality life.
 From investigating the causes of neurodegenerative diseases to preparing health care professionals for the growing demands of geriatric care, the GIA is addressing health issues of the aging population.
-The GIA is a collaborative initiative of the Health Sciences Center schools: Allied Health Sciences, Medicine, Nursing and Pharmacy.
+The GIA is a collaborative initiative of the Health Sciences Center schools: Health Professions, Medicine, Nursing and Pharmacy.

 Programs & Initiatives

 Under the leadership of current executive director, P. Hemachandra Reddy, Ph.D., and former executive director, Paula Grammas, Ph.D., the GIA has established several new divisions to meet its goals: